Once a student completes their first year of part-time or full-time law study, they can pursue a study abroad experience.

 Summer Programs

 SLU LAW offers an ABA-approved Summer Law Program in Madrid held on Saint Louis University's Madrid Campus.
-The Summer Law Program builds on the Center's strong comparative and international law focus by offering six credit hours of law courses taught by Spanish legal scholars and professors from SLU LAW.
+The Summer Law Program builds on the center's strong comparative and international law focus by offering six credit hours of law courses taught by Spanish legal scholars and professors from SLU LAW.

-Classroom instruction is in English, and the program includes guided site visits to various Spanish legal institutions, including Spain's Constitutional Court and Spain's Supreme Court or Spanish law firms.
+Classroom instruction is in English, and the program includes guided visits to various Spanish legal institutions, including Spain's Constitutional Court and Spain's Supreme Court or Spanish law firms.
 The program allows students to experience Spanish culture while expanding their knowledge of international and comparative law.

 For more information on the Summer Law Program in Madrid, please see the official program page.